Onychomycosis: Differential diagnosis

 In many cases of suspected nail fungus there is actually no fungal infection, but only nail deformity.

 To avoid misdiagnosis as nail psoriasis, lichen planus, contact dermatitis, nail bed tumors such as melanoma, trauma, or yellow nail syndrome, laboratory confirmation may be necessary.

 Other conditions that may appear similar to onychomycosis include: psoriasis, normal aging, green nail syndrome, yellow nail syndrome, and chronic paronychia.

+Asymmetric Gait Nail Unit Syndrome (AGNUS)

+Asymmetric Gait Nail Unit Syndrome (AGNUS) can be clinically mistaken for distal subungual onychomycosis due to the similar appearance of lateral and distal nail lifting with subungual hyperkeratosis.
+Unlike onychomycosis, AGNUS is a non-infectious onycholysis and caused by mechanical trauma from hallux valgus and altered gait.

 Treatment

 A person's foot with a fungal nail infection ten weeks into a course of terbinafine oral medication.
 Note the band of healthy (pink) nail growth behind the remaining infected nails.

 Medications

 Most treatments are with antifungal medications, either topically or by mouth.
 Avoiding use of antifungal therapy by mouth (e.g., terbinafine) in persons without a confirmed infection is recommended, because of the possible side effects of that treatment.
-First topical terbinafine medication (MOB-015) was launched in February 2024 in Sweden under the name Terclara.
+The first topical terbinafine medication (MOB-015) was launched in February 2024 in Sweden under the name Terclara.
 This medication recorded 76% mycological cure rate in two phase 3 studies.
 The topical property of this medication ensures that typical terbinafine side effects are not present (1000 times lower terbinafine levels in plasma).
-Terclara (MOB-015) released in Norway in February 2025.
+Terclara (MOB-015) was released in Norway in February 2025.
 Release in 11 European countries in 2026.
 Roll-out in other countries will continue in the coming years.

 Medications that may be taken by mouth include terbinafine (76% effective), itraconazole (60% effective), and fluconazole (48% effective).
 They share characteristics that enhance their effectiveness: prompt penetration of the nail and nail bed, and persistence in the nail for months after discontinuation of therapy.
 Ketoconazole by mouth is not recommended due to side effects.
 Oral terbinafine is better tolerated than itraconazole.
 For superficial white onychomycosis, systemic rather than topical antifungal therapy is advised.

 Topical agents include ciclopirox nail paint, amorolfine, and efinaconazole.
 Some topical treatments need to be applied daily for prolonged periods (at least one year).
 Topical amorolfine is applied weekly.

 Efinaconazole, a topical azole antifungal, led to cure rates two or three times better than the next-best topical treatment, ciclopirox.
-In trials, about 17% of people were cured using efinaconazole, as opposed to 4% of people using placebo.
+In trials, about 17% of people were cured using efinaconazole, as opposed to 4% of people using a placebo.

 Topical ciclopirox results in a cure in 6% to 9% of cases.
-Ciclopirox when used with terbinafine appears to be better than either agent alone.
+Ciclopirox, when used with terbinafine, appears to be better than either agent alone.
 Although eficonazole, P-3051 (ciclopirox 8% hydrolacquer), and tavaborole are effective at treating fungal infection of toenails, complete cure rates are low.